abrochard/kubernetes-helm/README.md

 ## Installation

-For now copy and load the `kubernetes-helm.el` file.
+Get it from Melpa or copy and load the `kubernetes-helm.el` file.

 ## Usage: